-Note: Horned goats can cause serious injuries to herd mates and handlers.
+Note: Horned goats can cause serious injuries to herdmates and handlers.
 However, horned goats do not pose problems in well-designed facilities and horns are important in grooming and social communication.
-Although increased aggression is commonly cited as justification for dehorning/disbudding, horned does were not found to be more aggressive than non-horned does, although aggression is greater in both groups when lying and feeder space is less than 2 m2/doe (Loretz et al. 2004).
+Although increased aggression is commonly cited as justification for dehorning/disbudding, horned does were not found to be more aggressive than non-horned does, although aggression is greater in both groups when lying and feeder space is less than $2 m^2/doe$ (Loretz et al. 2004)

-- a) When necessary, cautery disbudding must occur between 3 and 10 days of age in order to cause the least possible distress to the kids. - b) Dehorning with rubber rings is not acceptable in goats, due to risks of sinus infections and severe pain resulting in anorexia. - c) The use of cautery paste for disbudding is not permitted. - d) Care must be taken not to overheat the kid's head during the procedure. - e) Kids must be returned to their normal surroundings as soon as possible after the procedure. - f) If dehorning is necessary on a kid over 10 days of age or on any adult animal, the procedure must be done by a veterinarian using pain management. - 3.
+- a) When necessary, cautery disbudding must occur between 3 and 10 days of age in order to cause the least possible distress to the kids. - b) Dehorning with rubber rings is not acceptable in goats, due to risks of sinus infections and severe pain resulting in anorexia. - c) The use of cautery paste for disbudding is not acceptable. - d) Care must be taken not to overheat the kid's head during the procedure. - e) Kids must be returned to their normal surroundings as soon as possible after the procedure. - f) If dehorning is necessary on a kid over 10 days of age or on any adult animal, the procedure must be done by a veterinarian using local or general anesthesia. - 3.
 Supernumerary teat removal If necessary, removal of supernumerary teats may be performed within 7 days of birth.
-Older kids or does must have teats removed using pain management and by a veterinarian. - c.
+Older kids or does must have teats removed under local anesthesia by a veterinarian. - b.
 All of the above management procedures must be: - 1.
 Carried out by a suitably trained, competent person; and - 2.
-Done in ways that minimize suffering to the animals. - a.
-Cosmetic surgery carried out on goats for show purposes is prohibited.
-Wattle removal and de-scenting may not be done without written veterinary justifications for doing so, such as development of lesions.
+Done in ways that minimize suffering to the animals. - c.
+There must be no cosmetic surgery carried out on goats for show purposes.
+Wattle removal and descenting may not be done without veterinary justifications for doing so, such as development of lesions.